ohhsodead/arisen-studio/README.md

 If you have a backup of your game files, then those will be installed.
 Otherwise, game files will be ignored when uninstalling mods, but any other files on the console will be removed.

 ### Reporting Mods
-It's encouraged to submit reports of any issues that may occur with mods or files, but most likely be due to incompatible firmware or game region.
+It's encouraged to submit reports of any issues that may occur with mods or files, but could either be due to incompatible firmware or game region.

 ## Installation
 Download and run the latest version of the Windows installer, "ModioX.Installer.Windows.exe" from the [releases](https://github.com/ohhsoash/ModioX/releases/latest) page.